 Hematology: Non-Hodgkin lymphoma (B- and T-cell) — Radiotherapy.
-Treatment abroad
+Treatment

 The radiation therapy (or radiotherapy) implies the destruction of tumor cells by ionizing radiation.
 For non-Hodgkin’s lymphomas, this method is commonly used to consolidate the chemotherapy effects.
 Its use as a basic treatment is admissible only at initial stages of the disease.